setzler/DiDforBigData/README.md

 library(DiDforBigData)
 ```

-Set up a variable list with the names of your variables:
+Before estimation, set up a variable list with the names of your
+variables:

 ``` r
 varnames = list()